NeuralEnsemble/pype9/README.md

 written in Python to read and simulate networks of detailed neuronal models described in NineML in both Neuron and NEST simulators.

-CAUTION!: PyPe9 is currently still under development and has not been officially released.
-Use at your own risk!
+CAUTION: PyPe9 is currently still under development and has not been officially released.

 PyPe9 implements syntax that is planned for NineML v2.
 The closest matching specification can be found under the `refactor_v2` branch at https://github.com/tclose/nineml/, although it is currently lagging the lib9ML implementation as of 15/10/2015.